Winners Announced for Sixth Annual STEM Education Awards

 About TAG Education Collaborative

-TAG Education Collaborative initiatives include an internship program for high school students interested in technology careers, two web-based team challenges for high school students interested in health IT and/or web design, and the Vine Event, a fundraiser launched in 2009 which has raised more than $160,000 to support STEM education.
+TAG Education Collaborative initiatives include an internship program for high school students interested in technology careers, a web-based team challenge for middle school students interested in web design, and the Vine Event, a fundraiser launched in 2009 which has raised more than $250,000 to support STEM education.
 The TAG Education Collaborative provides programs to feed information to middle and high school students to generate interest in S.T.E.M. education and technology careers.
 Through partnerships with other programs providing hands-on activities, TAG-Ed fosters student and teacher interest in technology, and promotes the opportunities available in technology careers.
-For additional information, visit TAG Education Collaborative or contact Michael Robertson at (404) 920 – 2038 or email@example.com.
+For additional information, visit TAG Education Collaborative or contact Errika Moore at Errika@tagonline.org